 4. December 12, 1984.
 Georgia.
 Alpha Otis Stephens.
 Electrocution.
 "The first charge of electricity … failed to kill him, and he struggled to breathe for eight minutes before a second charge carried out his death sentence …" After the first two minute power surge, there was a six minute pause so his body could cool before physicians could examine him (and declare that another jolt was needed).
 During that six-minute interval, Stephens took 23 breaths.
 A Georgia prison official said, "Stephens was just not a conductor" of electricity.

 5. March 13, 1985.
 Texas.
 Stephen Peter Morin.
 Lethal Injection.
-Because of Morin's history of drug abuse, the execution technicians were forced to probe both of Morin's arms and one of his legs with needles for nearly 45 minutes before they found a suitable vein.
+The Associated Press reported that, because of Morin's history of drug abuse, the execution technicians were forced to probe both of Morin's arms and one of his legs with needles for nearly 45 minutes before they found a suitable vein.

 6. October 16, 1985.
 Indiana.
 William E. Vandiver.
 Electrocution.
 After the first administration of 2,300 volts, Vandiver was still breathing.
 The execution eventually took 17 minutes and five jolts of electricity.
 Vandiver's attorney, Herbert Shaps, witnessed the execution and observed smoke and the smell of burning.
 He called the execution "outrageous."
 The Department of Corrections admitted the execution "did not go according to plan."